 A well-performing site should satisfy two goals – it should be search engine friendly and be a pleasure for people to visit.
 Both have an impact on how successful your site is and ultimately how many people will visit and stay on your site.
 A well-performing site helps the search engines and, as a result, people find your site, directly impacting your bottom line.
 But how do you know if your site is deemed well-performing by search engines?
 Search engines measure the quality of content on your site and how relevant and popular your site is – rewarding the worthy by placing them among the top of the coveted search engine list for your potential customers to find you.
 The key is to know how to make sure that your site is optimized for search engines to locate you.

-In a recent blog, we discussed content SEO, the impact that website content has on search engine rankings and how you can produce content that can help your rankings.
-Now we will discuss another component of SEO – performance, or website speed SEO, and how the performance of your website can determine SEO rankings and ultimately control the number of customers and conversion from your site.
+Back when we originally wrote this post in 2015, we discussed content SEO, the impact that website content has on search engine rankings and how you can produce content that can help your rankings.
+Today in 2021, we want to take a closer look at an important component of SEO – performance, or website speed SEO, and how the performance of your website can determine SEO rankings and ultimately control the number of customers and conversion from your site.

 A well-performing website will make visitors more willing to spend time on your site and, as a result, more likely to purchase from you.
 A poor user experience will likely make them leave your site without purchasing from you.
 As we know, 47 percent of consumers expect a web page to load in two seconds or less, and 40 percent of people abandon a website that takes more than three seconds to load.
 Nonetheless, the speed of your website and website performance will have a direct impact on how successful your site will be in general and with search engines.